Search

 Although planning and coordinating the delivery of our ESOL provision was difficult to manage at times, due to the challenges named above, the feedback and enthusiasm of the participants demonstrate how worthwhile the funding and our efforts were to the Ukrainian community across Scotland.

 Being able to offer parents, children and young people across Scotland ESOL opportunities has been extremely beneficial and rewarding.
-The power of language can often be underestimated and in a world where so many individuals are not in control of their futures.
+The power of language can often be underestimated.

 Supporting individuals to communicate more freely has been extremely important and plays a vital role in reducing the impact of trauma from being displaced.